 Learning Services

-All Learning Services are FREE to students on the Winona Undergraduate Campus.
+All Learning Services are FREE to all SMU students.

 Peer Tutors offer support to students for specific courses.
 Peer tutors are high achieving students who have done well in the course(s) they tutor and have been recommended by faculty.
 Services can be utilized as a “one off” for a specific topic, chapter, etc., or as regularly-scheduled support throughout the semester.
 Tutoring is provided utilizing a satellite model so that tutors and students can meet at a time and place convenient to both parties.